Cyber-Neel/Cybersecurity-Task4/README.markdown

 - Developed an understanding of how firewalls enhance network security through traffic filtering.

 ## Challenges
-- Encountered `apt-key` deprecation and repository errors; resolved using modern key management techniques.
+- Encountered `apt-key` deprecation and repository errors ; resolved using modern key management techniques.

 ## Acknowledgments
 - **Elevate Cybersecurity Internship**: For providing this valuable learning opportunity.